What Is Impetigo?

 To keep impetigo from spreading to other parts of the body, the doctor or nurse will probably recommend covering open infected areas with gauze and tape or a loose plastic bandage.
 Keep your child's fingernails short and clean to prevent scratching that could lead to a worse infection.

 Children can usually return to school or daycare 24 hours after starting treatment.

 Keeping skin clean can help prevent impetigo.
 Kids should wash their hands well and often and take baths or showers regularly.
 Pay special attention to skin injuries (cuts, scrapes, bug bites, etc.), areas of eczema, and rashes such as poison ivy.
 Keep these areas clean and covered.

-Prevent impetigo infection from spreading among family members by making sure everyone uses their own clothing, sheets, razors, soaps, and towels.
-If necessary, substitute paper towels for cloth ones until the impetigo is gone.
-Separate the infected person's bed linens, towels, and clothing from those of other family members, and wash these items in hot water.
+To prevent impetigo from spreading among family members, make sure everyone uses their own clothing, sheets, razors, soaps, and towels.
+Separate the bed linens, towels, and clothing of anyone with impetigo, and wash them in hot water.
 Keep the surfaces of your kitchen and household clean.

 Call the doctor if any of your kids have signs of impetigo, especially if they've been around a family member or classmate with the infection.